 Initially, it took the form of a cuirass and was alternatively used as a part of the surcoat, often sewn into the surcoat garment of the knight.
 Later, more solid and single-pieced breastplates came into fashion in Europe.

-Despite being heavy, breastplate was very effective against piercing weapons as well as heavy blows, deflecting most of the enemy’s strikes from the polished surface.
-A minor drawback of the breastplate was that under hot weather conditions, it could heat up rather quickly and became highly uncomfortable to wear.
+Despite being heavy, the breastplate was very effective against piercing weapons as well as heavy blows, deflecting most of the enemy’s strikes from the polished surface.
+A minor drawback of the breastplate was that under hot weather conditions, it could heat up rather quickly and become highly uncomfortable to wear.
 But compared to battlefield advantages, this was mostly endured by the knights.